A career in public service

 In 2011, during one of his regular morning patrols, Katembo came across a handful of vehicles that claimed they had legal authorization to drive into Virunga National Park and set up an oil exploration base by the river.
 They offered Katembo money in exchange for letting them pass, but he refused, holding firm to his principle that the park belongs to the people of Congo and around the world.
 Coordinating closely with his team via radio, he was able to get the vehicles out of the park.

 Katembo reported the incident to the park director, Emmanuel De Merode.
-They agreed on the need to carefully document evidence of corruption, and met with a film director who helped Katembo with undercover cameras to record footage of SOCO and its contractors offering bribes and discussing illegal activities.
+They agreed on the need to carefully document evidence of corruption, and met with a film director who equipped Katembo with undercover cameras to record footage of SOCO and its contractors offering bribes and discussing illegal activities.
 Katembo conducted these undercover investigations at a huge risk, knowing that corruption wasn’t limited to SOCO and its contractors.
 It likely extended into the ranks of Congolese military as well as executives at the national agency overseeing Congo’s protected areas.

 Katembo and the footage he gathered during his undercover investigations were heavily featured in the documentary film Virunga.
 The film premiered in April 2014 at the Tribeca Film Festival and gained a massive international audience through Netflix.
 Leading investigative media outlets picked up the story, and in July 2015, amid growing public outrage at SOCO’s conduct, the Church of England announced it would divest its $1.8 million holding in the company.
 A few months later, in November 2015, SOCO announced it was giving up its oil license in Block V.